skalb/skalb.github.com/source/_posts/2012-08-25-using-sinon-spys-with-meteor-collections.markdown

     items.find.called.should.equal true
 ```

 A bit roundabout, but in the end what I was trying to accomplish.
-Source <a href="https://github.com/skalb/meteor-examples/tree/master/mocha-router">here</a>.
+Source [here](https://github.com/skalb/meteor-examples/tree/master/mocha-router).